miqueet/helium_miner_scripts/validator/README.md

 # docker-compose

 As an alternative to running `docker` directly, `docker-compose` will start the validator and watchtower, a sidecar that watches for an updated `:latest` tag.
+Run the `run_docker_compose.sh` script to initialize your validator, or make changes as you would like.